 Long working hours and exciting social lives are part of modern day living and many of us do burn the candle at both ends.
-Most people need 6 to 8 hours of sleep per night to feel refreshed, however some people feel continually tired, no matter how many hours they spend in bed.
+Most people need 6 to 8 hours of sleep per night to feel refreshed, however some people feel constantly tired, no matter how many hours they spend in bed.

 Daytime sleepiness, fatigue, frequent desire for naps, morning headaches, irritability, insomnia, poor memory and concentration can lead to problems at work and within the family, however despite a busy social and work life these symptoms may not necessarily be the result of an enthusiastic lifestyle.

-For more information on Sleep Apnoea or to make an appointment if you are experiencing any symptoms, please contact the clinic.
+For more information on sleep apnoea, or to make an appointment if you are experiencing any symptoms, please contact the clinic.